Kurt812/trend-getters-project/pipeline/README.md

 ## Files Explained 🗂️
 - **`Dockerfile`**: this docker file creates an image along with the required dependencies and files for the `api.py` file that can be accessed vi*a port 5000.
-- **`api.py`**: this python script creates a Flask web application with an 'POST' endpoint for the creation of new topics.
+- **`api.py`**: this Python script creates a Flask web application with an 'POST' endpoint for the creation of new topics.
-- **`bluesky_extract.py`**: this python script connects to the BlueSky Firehose and extracts data relevant to user-defined topics.
-This raw data is then uploaded to an S3 bucket for further processing and use.
+- **`extract.py`**: this Python script connects to the BlueSky Firehose and extracts data relevant to user-defined topics.
+Data is also extracted from GoogleTrends to a combined pandas dataframe.
 - **`connect.sh`**: this is a bash script written to establish a connection with the PostgreSQL database using environment variables loaded from a `.env` file.
 - **`load.py`**: this Python script uploads topic data into an RDS database by inserting entries into a specified schema and table.
 - **`requirements.txt`**: this project requires specific Python libraries to run correctly.
 These dependencies are listed in this file and are needed to ensure your environment matches the project's environment requirements.
 - **`reset.sh`**: this is a bash utilises script environment variables to reset the the PostgreSQL database by dropping existing tables if they exist and recreating the,.
 - **`schema.sql`**: this SQL file that defines the database schema and creates the necessary tables.
 It also seeds the data_source table with predefined known data sources and defines relationships between tables.
+- **`test_api.py`**: this is a Python test script that tests the various components of the 'POST' API endpoint such as ensuring a topic name is given without punctuation and a call to upload the topic to the RDS is made.
-- **`test_bluesky_extract.py`**: this is a python test script that looks to test key functionalities of the `bluesky_extract.py` such as the connection to the BlueSky firehose and the successful identification of topic words in posts.
+- **`test_extract.py`**: this is a Python test script that looks to test key functionalities of the `extract.py` such as the connection to the BlueSky firehose and the successful identification of topic words in posts.
 - **`transform.py`**: this Python script retrieves raw data, removes duplicates, assigns keyword IDs, computes sentiment scores using VADER, and outputs a processed DataFrame.

 ## Secrets Management 🕵🏽‍♂️